What to Know Before Renting Out a Room in Your House

 Installing locks on doors to any areas you don’t want your tenant to have access to is another layer of safety you may want to consider.

-Fixing loose railings, sticking doors or windows, flooring trip hazards, and doing other home maintenance that could become safety issues is important in making your home and the individual room an attractive rental prospect for tenants.
+Fixing loose railings, sticking doors or windows, flooring trip hazards, and doing other home maintenance that could mitigate safety issues is important in making your home and the individual room an attractive rental prospect for tenants.

 You may want to make some cosmetic changes, too.